rolandshen/reflections-1/README.md

 # reflections-1
 =============
+## Roland Shen Reflections Oct 12, 2013
+# Group Project 1
+1) The group project was a good change of pace from all that we have done so far.
+We were thrown into the fire and had to collaborate with our team of four to survive on such short notice.
+This forced us as students to focus on this class and put it as a priority over other classes and I learned more about iPython Notebook through this exercise than through any lecture beforehand.

+2) My "aha!" moment of the week was when I figured out how to run iPython Notebook from my VM.
+I also learned about background and foreground processes from my technical lead (who also happened to be in my group) so that I could run iPython Notebook in the background while working on other things in the foreground.
+I never knew such a thing existed and I hope to learn more as the class progresses.

+3) If I were to take a different approach this week, it would be to start on the group project sooner.
+We talked over email a little bit after Thursday but we did not meet up as a group until Sunday at Aaron's office hours, which was poorly planned.
+Starting sooner would have allowed for us to sooner encounter the setbacks we had and we could have produced a better end product.
+I know perfection is the enemy but seeing the other groups' projects made me feel that ours was a bit lackluster.

 ## Roland Shen Reflections Oct 4, 2013
 # Stark Notes Included
 Measure earthquake as a stochastic process using poisson process and memoryless